OverDriver05/HDest-Modern-Weapons-Pack/README.md

 **Now requires Accensi's HDBulletLib (https://gitlab.com/accensi/hd-addons/hdbulletlib), due to dependency on new calibers**

-### Read the Wiki for changes since the original fork: (https://gitlab.com/kittyjosh111/hdest-modern-weapons/-/wikis/1.-Homepage)
+# Read the Wiki for changes and updated instructions since the original fork: ([Wiki](https://gitlab.com/kittyjosh111/hdest-modern-weapons/-/wikis/1.-Homepage))

 ---
 The original project readme is below.